React rendering process

 React elements are plain JavaScript objects with the following properties:

-2. React constructs virtual DOM using your elements tree
+2. React constructs virtual DOM using your element tree

 3. React DOM updates the real DOM to match the virtual DOM (reconciliation).